clarity-h2020/csis-technical-validation/README.md

-# csis-technical-validation
+# CSIS Technical Validation

-CSIS Technical Validation
+Project for managing all technical validation and testing realted tasks for [CSIS](https://github.com/clarity-h2020/csis/).